 - Other information

-Santa and crew are busy updating their SDS and chemical handling procedures as well as training, It feels like we cleared a pretty big hurdle but the biggest is yet to come.
-Monday: On the Tenth Day.
+Santa’s crew are busy updating their SDS and chemical handling procedures as well as, yep, more training.
+It feels like we cleared a pretty big hurdle but the biggest is yet to come.